How much does a timing belt replacement cost?Get a free quote now

 See how it works

-Timing belts are an integral part of an internal combustion engine, and failing to replace them regularly can significantly damage your car.
-Replacing a timing belt is labor-intensive and time-consuming, so it's a job best left to professional mechanics.
+Timing belts, also known as cambelts, are an integral part of an internal combustion engine, and failing to replace them regularly can significantly damage your car.
+Replacing a timing belt is labour-intensive and time-consuming, so it's a job best left to professional mechanics.

 Timing belt replacement costs for different vehicles

-Timing belt replacement costs will vary depending on the make and model of your car.
+Timing belt replacement costs in the UK will vary depending on the make and model of your car.
 Here's a table showing how much it costs to replace timing belts for various vehicles:

 Differentiating timing belts and timing chains

 They serve the same purpose but are made from different materials.
 Timing belts are made of rubber, while timing chains are made of metal.
 Your vehicle will only have one or the other, but not both.
 Timing belts and timing chains control and synchronise the rotation of your engines' crankshaft and camshaft, making your engine valves open and close at the right time.